 It’s Easy To Calculate Your 13th Month Pay!

-For Filipinos, Christmas season is when everyone looks forward to buying gifts, parties to attend, and food to prepare on Noche Buena.
-However, above all that, there is one thing that Filipinos (especially employees) are more excited about – their 13th month pay.
+For Filipinos, the Christmas season is when everyone looks forward to buying gifts, parties to attend, and food to prepare on Noche Buena.
+However, above all that, there is one thing that Filipinos (especially employees) are more excited about – their 13th-month pay.

 What is 13th month pay?